Disruptors Series Part IV: The Issue of Risk Management

 This is the fourth installment of our “Disruptors” Series where we provide additional information on each of the issues that we believe “Disruptors” are missing for employee benefits in the long term.
 We offer the following information for your consideration around the key Issue of Risk Management.
+To follow this series and more, visit our blog.
+You can read the original article here, as well as the other articles where we covered the issues of Cost and Invincibility.

 More and more we hear references to the word “Disruptors” in various industries, including employee benefits.
 Some new players are entering the market with promises to revolutionize benefits programs and thus make them more appealing to employees.
 Other new players are promising to provide other human resource services for “free” if you purchase your employee benefits through them.
 However, is what they are offering really all that new and can you really get “something for nothing” in the long run?